Diane Corriette · ·

 Signs You're Not in Control of Your Own Life

 You over-explain simple decisions.
 You say yes before checking what you want.
-You feel pressure to meet expectations that no longer fit.
-Taking control starts with noticing where your choices are automatic instead of deliberate.
+You feel persistent pressure to meet expectations that no longer fit who you are.
+These aren't personality quirks — they are signals that your choices are running on someone else's operating system.

 Identify the Rules You're Following